 Liquidity risk is the risk that the Fund will not be able to meet its financial obligations as they fall due.
 The Fund's investments in other investment companies are not traded in an organized public market.
-As a result, the Fund may not be able to quickly redeem its investments in other investment companies at their stated fair value in order to meet its liquidity requirements, including redemption requests from its shareholders.
+As a result, the Fund may not be able to quickly liquidate its investments in other investment companies at their stated fair value in order to meet its liquidity requirements, including redemption requests from its shareholders.
 The Fund's exposure to liquidity risk is managed by the investment manager.
+As March 31, 2014 and 2013, there were no redemptions restrictions on any of the underlying investment companies held directly or indirectly by the Fund.

 The Fund is exposed to cash redemptions of redeemable shares monthly.
 Class A and Class B shareholders must provide redemption notice by at least the 20th day of the month prior to the Dealing Day, subject to certain restrictions as described in the Prospectus.
 Redeemable shares are redeemed on demand at the holder's option.
-Notwithstanding, if on any Valuation Day, any shareholder wishes to redeem Shares totalling more than 5% of the issued capital of the Fund or several shareholders wish to redeem Shares totalling more than 15% of the issued capital of the Fund, the directors may defer redemption of such Shares, and the calculation of the redemption price, to a subsequent Dealing Day being not later than the fifth Dealing Day following receipt of the application for redemption.
+Notwithstanding, if on Valuation Day, any shareholder wishes to redeem Shares totaling more than 5% of the issue capital of the Fund or several shareholders wish to redeem Shares totaling more than 15% of the issue capital of the Fund, the directors may defer redemption of such Shares, and the calculation of the redemption price, to a subsequent Dealing Day being not later than the fifth Dealing Day following receipt of the application for redemption.
 In such cases, suspended redemption requests shall be carried out on the basis of the next Net Asset Value.